Yanzhou-Jin/AML_Project/Labs/Practical 1.md

 ## 2. What are the functionalities of `profile_statistics_analysis_pass` and `report_node_meta_param_analysis_pass` respectively?

-1. **profile_statistics_analysis_pass**: This function is designed to perform profile statistics analysis on MaseGraph.
+1. **profile_statistics_analysis_pass**: This function is designed to perform profile statistics analysis on MaseGraph, it focuses on profiling and analyzing statistics related to weights and activations in a graph.
 The input parameters includes Arguments for the analysis pass, specifying various parameters for the analysis, such as the mode of analysis, target nodes for weight and activation statistics, configurations for weight and activation statistics, and input generator for activation profiling.

-  First, it calls several graph iterator functions to perform different aspects of the analysis, such as registering statistic collections, profiling weights, profiling activations, and computing and unregistering statistics. then, it returns a tuple containing the modified MaseGraph and an empty dictionary.
+First, the pass calls several graph iterator functions to perform different aspects of the analysis, such as registering statistic collections, profiling weights, profiling activations, and computing and unregistering statistics.
+Then, it returns a tuple containing the modified MaseGraph and an empty dictionary.

-2. **report_node_meta_param_analysis_pass**: This function is designed to perform meta parameter analysis on nodes in MaseGraph and generate a report.
-It contains MaseGraph itself and optional arguments for the analysis pass, including options like which parameters to include in the report and the path to save the report.
-First, It iterates through nodes in the graph and collects information about node name, Fx Node operation, Mase type, Mase operation, and additional parameters based on the specified options.
-It formats the collected information into a table and logs the analysis report using a logger.
+2. **report_node_meta_param_analysis_pass**: This function is designed to perform meta parameter analysis on nodes in MaseGraph and produce a report, it focuses on analyzing and reporting meta parameters associated with nodes in a graph, including common, hardware, and software parameters..
+It includes MaseGraph itself s well as optional arguments for the analysis pass,such as the path to save the report and the parameters to include in the report.

+First, It gathers data about node name, Fx Node operation, Mase type, Mase operation, and other parameterss based on the specified options.
+It uses a logger to record the analysis report and transforms the gathered data into a table.
 If a save path is provided, it also saves the report to a file.
 Finally, it Returns a tuple containing the analyzed MaseGraph and an empty dictionary.

-In Conclusion:
-**profile_statistics_analysis_pass** focuses on profiling and analyzing statistics related to weights and activations in a neural network graph.
-**report_node_meta_param_analysis_pass** focuses on analyzing and reporting meta parameters associated with nodes in a neural network graph, including common, hardware, and software parameters.

 ## 3. Explain why only 1 OP is changed after the `quantize_transform_pass` .